13 ways to lower your cell phone bill

 How is the bill paid each month?

-You can pay your bill each month online using your MyAstound account, through a Care agent via chat, a retail store location nearest you, or by calling us at 1.800.427.8686.
+You can pay your bill each month online using your MyAstound account, through a Care agent via chat, the retail store location nearest you or by calling us at 1.800.427.8686.
 You can also mail your payment to us at the address included on your monthly statement.

 How can I monitor my data usage?